 Tableau Features

 Tableau can be explained as a wizard that helps you interpret your data.
-Taking numbers and data transforms them into meaningful, easy-to-comprehend graphics simply and effectively.
-Here are the tableau features that make it stand out:
+Taking numbers and data and transforming them into meaningful, easy-to-comprehend graphics is done effectively.
+Tableau offers a wide range of features and flexibility, making it suitable for various data visualization and analytics needs.
+Here are the Tableau features that make it stand out:

 Easy Drag-and-Drop Tools